Wednesday, December 28, 2011

 9800 kg / 21,605 lb nuclear or conventional ordnance

 Any hope the U.S. had of preventing Western Europe from being overrun by Warsaw Pact conventional forces required maintaining open sea lanes with North America.
 The Tu-16 armed with the AS-6 'Kingfish' long-range nuclear missile threatened to knock out America's carrier battle groups in the Atlantic.
 A scenario such as this would quickly lead to an exchange of ICBMs between the two warring super powers.
 The resulting destruction of the two society's cities and industrial capacity rendered these actions suicidal.
-The illustration is 1000 x 667 at 28 dpi and is by Johan Franken.
+The illustration is by Johan Franken.

 A freezing winter night and this Russian ground crew is doing what needs to be done.
 When you hear talk of military readiness think of measures such as these.
 Critical military assignments wouldn't be described as comfortable or convenient by those charged with carrying them out.
-The photo above is 600 x 392 at 96 dpi and is from Air Force, Russia.
+The photo above is from Air Force, Russia.

 No comments: